jackdobinson/aopp_obs_toolchain/README.md

 #### default installation as a single command ####

-Use the following command to install the desired version of python and do the steps above, NOTE: use [CTRL]+[SHIFT]+[V] when pasting into the terminal.
+Use the following command to install the desired version of python and do the steps above.

+* Alter the "PYTHON_INSTALL_DIRECTORY" variable to install python in a different place

+* Alter the "REPO_DIR" variable to put the repository in a different place

+* Alter the "VENV_PREFIX" variable to have a different prefix for the virtual environment

+* NOTE: use [CTRL]+[SHIFT]+[V] when pasting into the terminal to avoid strangeness.

 ```
 PYTHON_VERSION=(3 12 2) && \